wylited/LytSyn/README.md

-# rustMU
+# LytSyn

- A terminal based music application made with rust
+A light weight, TUi based music and sound player.